Community Livelihoods & Enterprise

 Education & Public Outreach

-The Institute’s education model that combines academic learning with community building was developed in our Appalachian program and is now being exported to other mountain regions.
-Our courses include experiential learning trips, teacher training, and educational field trips that take learning beyond the classroom into mountain wilderness areas.
-We also collaborate with universities in the Andes, and Himalayas to train young students to develop a specialty in climate change adaptation.
+The Institute’s education model that combines academic learning with community building was developed in our Appalachian program and has been exported to other mountain regions.
+Over the decades, our courses have ranged from experiential learning trips and teacher training to field trips that take learning beyond the classroom into mountain wilderness areas.
+We also collaborate with universities in the Andes and Himalayas to train young students to develop a specialty in climate change adaptation.
 Our education and public outreach efforts have a clear goal–to inspire the next generation of mountain stewards.

 Advocacy & Governance